mwangiii/podoromo_timer/README.md

-# I recreated the pomodoro timer using javaSctript,HTML and CSS.
+# I recreated the pomodoro timer using javaScript,HTML and CSS.